 Landcare Australia Limited can also help you find your local Landcare group.

-For farmers, sustainable production groups in your area or for your industry can be located through any of the avenues mentioned above.
-You may also wish to refer to the Operating environment in 2012 for Landcare and related community-based groups in each of the states and territories across Australia as a starting point for finding a group relevant to you.
+For farmers, sustainable production groups for your industry can be located through any of the avenues mentioned above.
+You may also wish to contact the Australian Government Sustainable Agriculture Facilitator located in your state as a starting point to finding more information or groups in your local area relevant to your industry.